softwareconstruction240/autograder/README.md

 (`sudo` may be required)

 #### Backend
-A local installation of maven is required to run the backend.

-Alternatively, you can run the database locally with your own MySQL server.
+The backend of the app can be run with either `maven`, or by running your own MySQL server.

-Be sure to update `src/main/resources/db.properties` with the correct database url, username, and password.
+##### Maven
+Go fish🐟 These instructions are not included in this file.

 #### Database
-To run the database locally, you will need to have `docker` installed.

-Alternatively, you can run the database locally with your own MySQL server.
+You can run the database inside a Docker container, or locally with your own MySQL server.
-Be sure to update `src/main/resources/db.properties` with the correct database url, username, and password.

 ##### Docker
 Run the following in the root of the project to start the db container: